ImperialCollegeLondon/rcds_introduction_sampling_hypothesis_testing/chapter1/README.md

 In this chapter we will describe random events and probability distriubtions.
 We will focus on two main classes, the so-called *discrete* and *continous* events.
-We will simulate a couple of examples for the binomial, Poisson, and Gaussian probabilities, and in all cases we will compare our manual calculations with the ones included in the *stats* package of *scipy*.
+We will simulate some examples following the binomial, Poisson, and Gaussian distributions, and we will compare our manual calculations with the ones included in the *stats* package of the *scipy* library.

-Create *python* script for this exercise by running the following command in your terminal.
+Create a Python script for this exercise by running the following command in your terminal.

 ```bash